networknt/light-doc/content/tutorial/eventuate/todo-list/rest-test.md

 draft: false
 ---

 Once all modules can be built successfully, we can start the servers and test the todo-list application.

-First we need to make sure Mysql, Zookeeper, Kafka and CDC server are up and running.
+First we need to make sure Mysql, Zookeeper, Kafka and CDC server for eventuate are up and running.

-You can follow this [tutorial](https://networknt.github.io/light-eventuate-4j/tutorial/service-dev/) to start all of them with docker-compose.
+You can follow this [tutorial][] to start all of them with docker-compose.

 Before we start the rest-command and rest-query, let's create the database and table for the rest-query material view in the same Mysql database for the event store.
 We are going to create another database called todo_db

-Here is the db script and you can use mysql command line or just using any GUI tools to run it against Mysql server.
+Here is the db script and you can use mysql command line or just using any GUI tools to run it against mysql server.

 ```mysql
 create database todo_db;